haleyjol/moviematch/README.md

 Notebook 4: A demo notebook meant to be used for demonstrating the functionality of the system and tweaking parameters without fear of damaging parts of the original system.

-Final Report: A short summary of the project.

-Demo Video: A short video demo-ing the use of the functions in Notebook 4.
-Useful if you do not have the proper application to use .ipynb files.

 DATASETS
 ==========================================================================================